d3ska/d3ska.github.io/_posts/2021-11-02-bigdecimal-and-biginteger.md

 Such as: add, subtract, multiply, divide and compareTo.

 BigDecimal has also methods to extract various attributes, such as precision, scale, and sign:

-#### Worth to remember

-* BigDecimals are immutable, operations do not modify the existing objects.
-Rather, they return new objects.

-* Comparing BigDecimal using == ignores the scale while comparing.

-* the equals method considers two BigDecimal objects as equal only if they are equal in value and scale.
-Thus, BigDecimals 3.0 and 3.00 are not equal when compared by this method.

 #### Roundings